ttaubert/customizable-shortcuts/README.md

 # Customizable Shortcuts

-This Firefox add-on allows the user to customize shortcuts.
-It also helps to discover already existing shortcuts.
+A Firefox add-on that allows to easily change most of the existing shortcuts.
+It additionally helps you discover new ones.

 - Screenshot: <http://bit.ly/e9WFSd>
 - Official site: <https://github.com/ttaubert/customizable-shortcuts>